top of page

-The process of venture capital (VC) investing is typically intricate, often characterized by a series of negotiations, due diligence, and legal documentation.
+The process of Venture Capital investing is typically intricate, often characterized by a series of negotiations, due diligence, and legal documentation.
 One of the most important documents in this process is the term sheet.
 A term sheet is a non-binding agreement that outlines the primary terms and conditions of an investment.
 It sets the groundwork for the ensuing legal documents and forms the basis of understanding between a startup and a venture capitalist.
 While non-binding in nature, the term sheet serves as a critical blueprint for the transaction.

 Anatomy of a Term Sheet